saumyap24/AWS_Cloud_Practitioner_Exam_Notes/Compute/compute.md

             - Physical rack of servers
             - Allows to use AWS API and services such as EC2 right in your datacenter
         - <b> AWS Wavelength </b>
-            - Allows <i> to build and launch your application in a telecomm datacenter </i>
+            - Allows <i> to build and launch your application in a telecom datacenter </i>
             - By doing this applications have ultra-low latency since they will be pushed over a 5G Network and be closest as possible to end user
             - eg. Verizon, Vodafone
         - <b> VMWare Cloud on AWS </b>